shambhuraje2389/unit-conversion-web/README.md

 - User can convert length unit.
 - User can convert Height unit.
 - User can convert Temparature unit.
-- User can see the converison history.
+- User can see the conversion history.
 - User can get toaster notification for validation,conversion sucess, fetching histry logs.

 ## Techanologies